Slate. Shoot. Ship. Signal

 Signal

-Monthly for the life of the retainerMonthly measurement in sourced pipeline, ROAS, and CAC.
+Monthly for the life of the retainerMonthly measurement in sourced revenue, ROAS, and CAC

 Signal is the reporting phase.
-It runs every month for the life of the retainer, and it is deliberately narrow.
-One page.
-Three numbers: marketing-sourced pipeline, paid return on ad spend, blended CAC.
-A one-paragraph interpretation from a principal.
-A two-line recommendation for the next month.
+It runs every month for the life of the retainer, and it is deliberately narrow: one page, three numbers, one recommendation.

-What we do not report: impressions, reach, engagement rate, video views, website traffic as a goal.
-Those are activity metrics.
-They are useful inputs to the decisions we make mid-month, but they are not what we put on the CFO’s desk.
-The one-page report is always about sourced pipeline and unit economics.
+What we do not report as goals: impressions, reach, engagement rate, video views, or website traffic.
+Those are inputs.
+The report is about sourced revenue and unit economics.

 Want the method applied to your account?

-Twenty minutes on a call with a founder.
+Twenty minutes on a strategy call.
 We will walk through what Slate would look like for your next ninety days.